-Do you find yourself shouting at your children?
+Need better ways to talk to your children than shouting?
+Do you catch yourself shouting at your children?
 You really try to not shout, but it seems like they don’t listen until you yell.

-Maybe they shout at you and stomp off which only makes you want to shout back.
+Do they shout at you and stomp off which only makes you want to shout back?

 Maybe you are frustrated and overwhelmed and something like spilt milk or a lost shoe just sets you off with the feeling of it’s too much and you shout.

 It happens.
 We shout, but that doesn’t make it right or an acceptable way for us to approach our parenting.

 In this Renewed Mama video podcast, I share three better ways than shouting.

 We can’t control much of the world around us including our toddlers, teenagers, and our spouse, but we can control how we respond.
 We can check in with ourselves and ask:

 What am I thinking?
 What do I want to say or to shout?